 to humbly express the hope that all people come to have healthy

-worldviews, ones that bring happiness and promote planetary well-being.
+worldviews and make good choices: ones that bring happiness and promote planetary well-being.

 To honor both her important early contribution to

 and her life work promoting global citizenship, systems thinking and building the sustainability